 Two fans yesterday were posting wherever they could that Del Rio’s first 9 years were as good as Jon Gruden’s first 9 years.
 They were extremely popular posts among the Raider nation.
 Those stupid facts get in the way though.
 In his first 9 years Gruden was 10 games over .500 at 77-67; had 4 division titles; played in one AFC championship game and had a Super Bowl title.
 Del Rio has no division titles and one playoff win in 9 years and was 68-71.
-It’s not even close who was a better coach.
-Even with talent at Jacksonville, the defense held it’s own but offensively the Jags seemed to struggle for consistency under Del Rio.
+It’s not even close who had more success.
+Even with talent at Jacksonville, the defense held it’s own but offensively the Jag’s seemed to struggle for consistency under Del Rio.

 What Del Rio Will Need to Succeed:

 Reggie McKenzie and Mark Davis will have to hire good assistants as does any NFL team.
 Mike Smith’s name has been thrown about and he would work well with Del Rio due to their long history together.
 If the Raiders hire Mark Trestman I guarantee issues.
-Trestman never had any pull or control when Jon Gruden coached the team.
+Trestman never had any pull or control when Jon Gruden coached the team but he got a lot of credit.
 Gruden was in control of the game plans and called the plays.
 Trestman used Gruden’s success to land the Bears job and his goal was to fix Jay Cutler and the Bears offense.
 The Chicago press grinded him to dust for his apathetic demeanor and poor leadership skills.
 Twice there was physical fighting in the post game locker room and they were out of control.
 Trestman isn’t the answer and they need a coordinator that will bring a toughness on offense and create an identity.

 Speaking of Identity; the Raiders need one and they need one badly.
-Tony Sporano and Greg Olsen seemed to have no clue at times on what direction the team should go.
+The coaches at times seemed to have no clue on what direction the team should go.
 Don’t expect Sporano to get any head coaching job offers any time soon.
 If you are a power running team then you need to run the ball.

 The play calling though still needs to have imagination.
 Derek Carr has to learn to call audibles’ as well.
-If there are 9 defenders in the box and a running play is called and the quarterback doesn’t audible to a passing play, don’t blame the offensive line for the lack of a running game.
+If there are 9 defenders in the box and a running play is called and the quarterback doesn’t audible to a passing play, don’t blame the offensive line for the lack of a running game or the coaches play calling.
 The Raiders were predictable and helpless to run the ball at times especially on the road.
 In the last 4 road games the Raiders averaged 8 points a game.
 It remains to be seen what role Del Rio will play to fix that.

 My Take on the Hiring of Del Rio:

-I like that the Raiders hired Del Rio.
 The Raiders need to stop all this talk of winning Super Bowls and build a foundation.
 I think Del Rio can do that.
 He will bring toughness and a sense of discipline which is really lacking in Oakland.
-As for long term I have my doubts.
-To think that a coach of a good team who never won a division title in 9 years and only made the playoffs twice, is all of a sudden going to start hoisting up Super Bowl trophies, may be wishful thinking.
+As for long term I have my doubts and though unpopular, I don’t think he’s the long term answer.
+To think that a coach of a good team who never won a division title in 9 years and only made the playoffs twice, is all of a sudden going to start hoisting up Super Bowl trophies, is wishful thinking.
 I do think though he will get them to a level that hasn’t been seen here in 12 years and that is definitely a great start that would please Oakland fans craving success.